Kiyoung-Kim-57/FilterCamera/README.md

 # CameraFilter
-Demo App for adapting filter to image
+Demo App for applying filters to image